moja-global/community-website/website/case-studies/powering-deforestation-prediction-using-artificial-intelligence.md

 ## Baseline model implementation

 After data collection, pre-processing, and feature extraction, we paved the path forward to utilize standard machine learning algorithms.
-The base model implementation will further pave the way forward for use with deep learning algorithms and architecture.
+The base model implementation further paves the way forward for use with deep learning algorithms and architecture.
 The results obtained after implementing a standard machine learning pipeline are showcased below:

 | Without resampling | Logistic Regression | Random Forest | SGD   |
 | ------------------ | ------------------- | ------------- | ----- |